MuriungiPatrick/Bootstrap-5-Theming-Kit/README.md

 1. Clone this repo
 2. Run npm install
 3. Look at index.html (ideally with a local development webserver)
-4. Add any Bootstrap Sass variables into scss/_custom-variables.scss Add any custom styles into scss/_custom-styles.scss.
+4. Add any Bootstrap Sass variables into scss `/_custom-variables.scss
+Add any custom styles into scss/_custom-styles.scss.
 You can use Bootstrap's mixins here.
-Repeat steps 4 to 6 until you like what you see :-)
+Repeat steps 4 to 6 until you like what you see :-)`